Social Communication Curriculums for Speech Therapy

 Social Awareness and Interactions Curriculum:

-• Has trouble with proximity/giving personal space
+• Have trouble with proximity/giving personal space

 This Curriculum is broken down into three levels: